inspire-eu-validation/view-service/iso-19128/at47-getcapabilities-layer-style-legend-url.md

     * Check if zero or one [LegendURL](#legend) element exists.
 If a legend is provided,

-        * Check if the node has an 'OnlineResource' child element with an 'xlink:href' attribute.
+        * Check if the node has an 'OnlineResource' child element with a 'xlink:href' attribute.

             * Send a request to the url pointing to the legend.